 With the launch of Alibaba’s Taobao Live in May 2016, a fresh chapter in sales opened up.
-By combining an online Livestream broadcast with an online store, the Chinese eCommerce giant enabled viewers to watch, engage, and more importantly, shop simultaneously.
+By combining an online Livestream broadcast with an online store, the Chinese retail e-commerce giant enabled viewers to watch, engage, and more importantly, shop simultaneously.

 Well, to put it simply, it is a hybrid of real-time video streaming, variety entertainment, and group chat.
 The modus operandi for livestream commerce is similar to a home shopping network (HSN), QVC, or ShopHQ.
 Typically, a host, either an influencer or a celebrity, shows up a product on the livestream, and viewers can buy the featured product during the broadcast itself.